Dannii Minogue: UK television

 On 14 May 2011, it was announced that Minogue would not be returning for the eighth series of The X Factor UK.
 Of her decision, Minogue said "During discussions for me to return (to The X Factor) it became clear that unfortunately, this year, the X Factor audition dates in the UK clash with the live shows of Australia's Got Talent during June and July.
 For this reason I am unable to return."
 She was replaced by Kelly Rowland.
 In January 2012, Minogue appeared on the ITV documentary The Talent Show Story where she talked about her time on The X Factor and working on talent shows.
 Other The X Factor judges who were interviewed included Gary Barlow, Walsh, Tulisa, Rowland and Simon Cowell as well as the host Dermot O'Leary.
 In June 2013, Minogue joined Elle Macpherson and Tyson Beckford on the judging panel for the ninth series of Sky Living's Britain & Ireland's Next Top Model.
 She replaced Whitney Port and Julien McDonald.

 In September 2016, it was revealed Minogue was returning to British television, as a judge on the judging panel of Gary Barlow talent show Let It Shine alongside fellow judges Martin Kemp and Barlow.
+In May 2022, it was announced that Minogue would host a brand new gay dating show in the UK on BBC Three called I Kissed a Boy.
+The list of contestants and a preview for the show were released in April 2023.
+The show officially aired on Saturday 13 May 2023 on BBC Three.
+In 2024, Minogue began hosting a spinoff of the show, for lesbians, with I Kissed a Girl also airing on BBC Three.
+In May 2024, it was announced that I Kissed a Boy would be returning for a second season, with Minogue returning as host.